· Bill / Engineering title exemption · enacted

 - Reduces the scope of the Association of Professional Engineers and Geoscientists of Alberta's (APEGA) authority over the exclusive use of the 'engineer' title.

-- Clarifies the legal use of 'software engineer' and similar titles, affecting individuals in the technology sector.
+- Clarifies the legal use of 'software engineer' and similar titles, impacting individuals in the technology sector.

 Other governance concerns